asmetics/udp-flood/README.md

  - Example: python main.py IP PORT -s 1500
 4. Format with your desired information.
  - Example: python main.py 23.143.152.86 53 -s 1500 -r 0
+ - Use this site for checking out the strength: https://dstat.cc/

 Run the command, and boom, there you go.